-This Beer & Battlefields Tour was originally scheduled for Friday 18 September to Wednesday 23 September 2020 but has been postponed due to Covid-19 issues.
-This Tour needs to run in September and as the Podge Tours calendar for 2021 is getting pretty busy, we have postponed it to 2022.
-This is a brilliant, brand new and unique Tour explores Antwerp province with regard to beer and the WW2 bridgeheads so vital to the prosecution of the war in September 1944.
+This is a brilliant brand new and unique Tour and explores Antwerp province with regard to beer and the WW2 bridgeheads so vital to the prosecution of the war in September 1944.
 This is a five night, six day tour staying at the Hotel Corbie in the centre of the town of Geel - the eye of the storm which was the Battle of Geel fought in and around this Flemish town between 8-23rd September 1944 and was one of the largest and bloodiest battles during the Liberation of Belgium during the Second World War.

 Your tour guide, Siobhan McGinn, is a specialist in Belgium and beer in the First World War but she has been inspired to design this Tour by one of Podge Tours regular travellers whose father was in the 15th (Scottish) Division in the Second World War and who took part in the Battle of Geel.
 He was wounded in September 1944 and returned to England.
 With access to published Battalion war diaries we can follow his actions.
 We also have unique access to photos, his dog-tags and personal army papers and family reminiscences which we can use to follow what happened to him, and other allied forces who were here in September 1944.